Net Promoter Score Benchmarks: Don’t Waste Your Time On External Data

 NPS also varies by country and culture so even if your industry is in the benchmark, if your country is not in the benchmark it is of no use to you.

-Survey Administration impacts on Scores
+Survey Administration Impacts

 Terrific you are on the industry list and it shows numbers for your country – finally you’ve got your benchmark!